tvtoglu/predictr/docs/classes.md

 - df = None will raise an error.
 There has to be at least one failure.

 ### Parameter estimation methods
-One can use either the Maximum Likelihoof Estimation or Median Rank Regression.
+One can use either the Maximum Likelihood Estimation or Median Rank Regression.

 **Maximum likelihood estimation (MLE):**
 ```python